 Oregon uses a combined tax report (Form OQ) for employers to calculate and pay the following taxes each quarter:

-Employers often submit Form Oregon Schedule B and Form 132 (Employee Detail Report) with a Form OQ submission:
+Employers often submit Form Oregon Schedule B and Form 132 (Employee Detail Report) with a Form OQ submission.
+Refer to the state's Combined Payroll Tax Report Instructions for more information on all three forms.

-Oregon doesn't require employers to collect PSL taxes, but the state does have the following program:
+The state of Oregon doesn't require employers to collect PSL taxes, but it does have a program providing such leave to eligible employees:

 Oregon PSL Details | |